Diary of a Wimpy Kid: Rodrick Rules (2011 film): Critical reception

-On Rotten Tomatoes, the film has an approval rating of 48% based on 99 reviews and an average rating of 5.4/10.
-The site's critical consensus reads, "Moderately witty and acceptably acted, Diary of a Wimpy Kid 2 isn't much worse than the first installment."
-On Metacritic, it has a score of 51 out of 100 based on 23 critics, indicating "mixed or average" reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 51 out of 100, based on 23 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave it an average grade of "A−" on an A+ to F scale.

 Robert Abele of the Los Angeles Times gave the film a positive review saying, "Director David Bowers keeps things peppy and brightly lighted, but its swiftest pleasures come from moment-seizing cast members."
 Richard Roeper of the Chicago Sun-Times gave it a positive review saying, "A little less wimpy, gives value lessons to the watchers from the cast, and still pretty funny" and a B rating.
 Pete Hammond of Boxoffice magazine gave it a mixed review stating "Even better than the first edition, in its own sitcom-ish ways."
 However, Michael O'Sullivan of The Washington Post gave it a negative review, stating "You can't fault the filmmakers for reshaping a diary into a cohesive film.
 You can however, fault them for taking one of the great antiheroes in preteen literature and turning him into, well, an even wimpier kid."